sophieclayton/old_blog/_posts/2014-10-27-ipython-teaching.md

 ## IPython notebooks as a teaching tool... hopefully!

 I'm teaching a numerical modelling practical for the UW's OCN430 class this Thursday.
 My plan is to base the class on Gordon Riley's uber-cool 1946 paper which develops a statistical and mechanistic model for phytoplankton dynamics on the George's Bank.
 It's a classic that anyone interested in phytoplankton ecology/biological modelling needs to read.
-Here' the reference, go read it!
+Here's the reference, go read it!

 Riley, G. A. (1946) Factors Controlling Phytoplankton Populations on George's Bank. *J. Mar.
 Res.* **6**, pp 54-73